OfficeDev/office-js-docs-pr/docs/testing/debug-add-ins-in-office-online.md

 The following are some issues that you might encounter as you debug:

-- Some JavaScript errors that you see might originate from Office for the web.
+- Some JavaScript errors that you see might originate from Office on the web.

 - The browser might show an invalid certificate error that you will need to bypass.
 The process for doing this varies with the browser and the various browsers' UIs for doing this change periodically.
 You should search the browser's help or search online for instructions.
 (For example, search for "Microsoft Edge invalid certificate warning".)
 Most browsers will have a link on the warning page that enables you to click through to the add-in page.
 For example, Microsoft Edge has a link "Go on to the webpage (Not recommended)".
 But you will usually have to go through this link every time the add-in reloads.
 For a longer lasting bypass, see the help as suggested.

-- If you set breakpoints in your code, Office for the web might throw an error indicating that it is unable to save.
+- If you set breakpoints in your code, Office on the web might throw an error indicating that it is unable to save.

 ## See also